 5. So Much for So Little

-Weekend admission is just $5 per vehicle with Montana license plates, or $10 for vehicles with out-of-state plates.
+Weekend admission is just $5 per person, with children under 8 FREE.
 Demonstrations are free, but horseback and stagecoach rides are $10 for children under 12 years old and $15 for adults.

 One of 55 parks in the Montana State Parks system, Bannack State Park is located in Beaverhead County, west of Dillon.
 It’s open year-round and has a variety of camping opportunities including a reservable Tee Pee.
 The “ghost walks” program in October is a spooky annual tradition with many families across the state